21+ Famous Buildings and Monuments Influenced by Roman Architecture

 1. Buckingham Palace (Eastern Wing), London

-Buckingham Palace, as it is known today, is actually an amalgamation of various building styles added onto an original house which was built-in 1703.
+Buckingham Palace, as it is known today, is actually an amalgamation of various building styles added onto an original house that was built in 1703.
 The biggest phase of construction was carried out by architects John Nash and Edward Blore during the 19th Century.
 This consisted of the construction of three wings around a central courtyard.

 Buckingham Palace became the official London residence of the British monarch in 1837.